 As a former chocoholic, I have to admit that my cravings are satisfied with just one brownie bite.
 I recommend Medjool dates (they are larger) and only organic versions, as dates are often treated with fertilizer.

-4 easy steps for always having clean eating desserts on hand
+4 easy steps for always having clean desserts at hand

-Step 1: Choose one of the clean eating desserts above or find another one on the web.
+- Choose one of the dessert ideas above or find another one on the web.

-Step 2: Test your chosen clean eating dessert recipe this week after lunch or dinner.
+- Test your chosen treat this week after lunch or dinner.
 If you and your family love it, save it; if not, choose another one until you find your family’s favorite.

-Step 3: Keep this favorite clean eating recipe, including its ingredients, on hand.
+- Keep this favorite dessert idea, including its ingredients, on hand.
 This way you will always be prepared if you need it for those exceptional, special situations.

 Isn’t it a great reward that you know how to indulge wisely from time to time?

 What should you do if you are invited somewhere with no sugar-free alternatives?
 If going cold turkey is torture for you, then my 80/20 approach to clean eating is your solution.